-Add Carson’s Big Borders Ocean Waves for oceanic fun.
+Add Carson’s Ocean Waves border for oceanic fun.
 You can also create an octopus yourself with a big circular or oval (more realistic) head and eight tentacles.
 Carson Dellosa used to do a very clever octopus job chart with each octopus arm reaching out to a job, and you could do that, too.

 One thing you should should certainly include in the bag is dried squid.
 It’s a popular snack, and your kids will probably enjoy it.
 Where I live, we can get it at the Asian grocery stores.
 Point out to students that this is squid or cuttlefish rather than their cousin the octopus, though people do also eat octopus.
 I’ve never brought calamari into the classroom, but if you try it, let us know how it works out.